by Alex Vikoulov

 "Improving the quality of consciousness, advancing the quality and depth of awareness, understanding your nature and purpose, manifesting universal unconditional love, letting go of fear and eliminating ego, desires, wants, needs or preconceived notions – these are the attributes and results of a successfully evolving consciousness.” –Tom Campbell

-Our "physical reality" isn’t really physical at all, its apparent solidity of objects, as well as any other associated property such as time, is an illusion.
-As a renowned physicist Niel Bohr once said: "Everything we call real is made of things that cannot be regarded as real.”
-But what's not an illusion is your subjective experience, i.e. your consciousness, that's the only "real" thing, according to proponents of Experiential Realism, also referred to as Conscious Realism.
+Our physical space-time reality isn’t really "physical" at all, its apparent solidity of objects, as well as any other associated property such as time, is an illusion.
+As a renowned physicist Niels Bohr once said: "Everything we call real is made of things that cannot be regarded as real.”
+But what's not an illusion is your subjective experience, i.e., your consciousness; that's the only "real" thing, according to proponents of Experiential Realism, also referred to as Conscious Realism.

 We are what we’ve experienced — the sum of our experiences define who we are.
 In this sense, as free will agents, we are co-creators within this experiential matrix.
 Non-duality is the essence of Experiential Realism — experience and experiencer are one.
-How can you possibly separate our own existence from the world, the observer from the observed?
+How can you possibly separate your own existence from the world, the observer from the observed?
 Today, philosophers and scientists argue that information is fundamental but consciousness is required to assign meaning to it.
-That makes consciousness (our experience in a broader sense) the most fundamental, irreducible ground of existence itself, some philosophers suggest consciousness is all that is.
+That makes consciousness (our experience in a broader sense) the most fundamental, irreducible ground of existence itself, while some philosophers suggest consciousness is all that is.

 Experiential realism refers to interacting entangled conscious agents at various ontological levels, giving rise to conscious experience all the way down, and I'd argue all the way up, seemingly ad infinitum.
-In an interview with the Atlantic cognitive scientist Donald D. Hoffman says: “I call it conscious realism: Objective reality is just conscious agents, just points of view.
+It's a "matryoshka" of embedded realities: conscious minds within larger minds.
+In an interview with The Atlantic cognitive scientist Donald D. Hoffman says: “I call it conscious realism: Objective reality is just conscious agents, just points of view.
 Interestingly, I can take two conscious agents and have them interact, and the mathematical structure of that interaction also satisfies the definition of a conscious agent.
 This mathematics is telling me something.
 I can take two minds, and they can generate a new, unified single mind.
 Here’s a concrete example.
 We have two hemispheres in our brain.
 But when you do a split-brain operation, a complete transection of the corpus callosum, you get clear evidence of two separate consciousnesses.
 Before that slicing happened, it seemed there was a single unified consciousness.
 So it’s not implausible that there is a single conscious agent.
 And yet it’s also the case that there are two conscious agents there, and you can see that when they’re split.
 I didn’t expect that, the mathematics forced me to recognize this.
 It suggests that I can take separate observers, put them together and create new observers, and keep doing this ad infinitum.
 It’s conscious agents all the way down."

-Experiential realism is a non-physicalist monism.
-The objective world, i.e., the world whose existence does not depend on the perceptions of a particular observer, consists entirely of conscious agents, more precisely their experiences.
-What exists in the objective world, independent of my perceptions, is a world of conscious agents, not a world of unconscious particles and fields.
-Consciousness is fundamental.
+Consciousness is Nature's sole ontological primitive.
 The mind-body problem is approached with an assumption that consciousness creates all objects and properties of the physical world, as well as brain activity, not the other way around.
 All conscious agents experience their own species-specific perceptual realities, virtual worlds, so to speak.
 That's why it's not easy to catch a fly -- your threatening hand is so incredibly slow for a fly whose flow of time is hundreds of times faster than that of a human.